pslu-mphil/Core-course-notes/book/reference/glossary.md

 Short lived radionuclide
     A radioisotope that decays sufficiently rapidly that, as of today, no natural occurrence of the isotope exists, i.e., it is 'extinct'.
 Notable examples include $\mathrm{^{26}Al}$, which drove heating and differentiation of planetesimals in the early solar system.

+Stereoselectivity
+    Stereoselectivity refers to the preference of a chemical reaction to produce one stereoisomer over others when multiple stereoisomers are possible.
+Stereoisomers have the same molecular formula and atom connectivity but differ in the spatial arrangement of atoms or groups.

 Subduction
     The process whereby a tectonic plate is pushed into the interior of a planet.
 Only known to have happened on Earth.

+TCA cycle
+    The TCA cycle, also known as the Krebs cycle or Citric Acid cycle, is a key metabolic pathway that plays a central role in cellular respiration, the process by which cells extract energy from organic molecules.
+The TCA cycle is a series of chemical reactions that generate energy through the oxidation of acetyl-CoA (a product of carbohydrates, fats, and proteins) into carbon dioxide (CO<sub>2</sub>) and high-energy electrons that are transferred to carrier molecules (NADH and FADH<sub>2</sub>).
+These electrons are later used in the electron transport chain to produce ATP (adenosine triphosphate), the primary energy currency of cells.

+rTCA cycle
+    The rTCA cycle (or reverse TCA cycle) is a biochemical pathway that is essentially the reverse of the conventional TCA cycle.
+The reverse TCA cycle is a series of reactions that essentially "reverses" the steps of the TCA cycle, utilizing CO<sub>2</sub> as a carbon source to synthesize key metabolites like acetyl-CoA.
+This cycle is energy-consuming and is a part of carbon fixation pathways in certain organisms, meaning it is used to convert inorganic carbon (CO<sub>2</sub>) into organic compounds that can be used for growth and metabolism.

 Tectonic plate
     A rigid outer layer to a planet bounded by regions where it is being created (mid-ocean ridge), subducting, or slipping past another plate.
 Only known to operate on Earth.